The Role of Insulin in Blood Sugar Regulation

 Elucidating the intracellular signaling pathways activated by insulin has revealed new targets for drug development.
 Modulating these pathways may enhance insulin sensitivity and improve glucose metabolism.

-See also The Surprising Benefits of Cinnamon for Blood Sugar
+See also The Role of Chromium in Blood Sugar Regulation

 VI.
 Therapeutic Approaches and Future Directions